Money and Advice

 Our Student Money Advisers are available to support our students during the Covid-19 crisis.
 For specific advice for students affected financially by the crisis, please encourage your students to call 0113 812 5593 or request a call back via the link below.

-If you have lost your job or you are not currently working and your employer cannot afford to pay you, they may be able to class you as a ‘furloughed worker’.
-Under this scheme, your employer can claim a grant from the government for up to 80% of your wages for up to three months.
+If you have lost your job or you are not currently working and your employer cannot afford to pay you, they may still be able to class you as a ‘furloughed worker’, with the scheme extended until the end of September 2021.
+Under this scheme, your employer can claim a grant from the government for a proportion of your wages, up to a monthly cap of £2,500.
 Employees on zero-hour contracts are also included so it is worth getting in touch with your employer and see if they can help.
-You will need to have started your job before February 28th 2020.
+You will need to have started your job before March 19th 2020 and have been on the PAYE payroll before this date.

 Statutory Sick Pay